tristanhoy/async-for-of/README.md

 var forOf = require('async-for-of')

 forOf(iterable, (item, next, end) => {
   //do something with item, then call next() or end(result) }).then((result) => {
   //do something with the result
 })
 ```

-**iterable** is an array, generator, function or custom iterable returning any type (typically Promises)
+**iterable** is an array, generator, function or custom iterable of any type (typically Promises)

 **forOf** returns a Promise that is fulfilled when: